nategphillips/GEDISABRES/README.md

 # spectra

-Simulation of the Schumann-Runge bands of molecular oxygen written in Python.
+A simulation of the Schumann-Runge bands of molecular oxygen written in Python.